yhlleo/SmoothingLatentSpace/README.md

 ### Citation

 ```
-@inproceedings{liu2021smoothing,
-  title={Smoothing the Disentangled Latent Style Space for Unsupervised Image-to-image Translation},
+@InProceedings{Liu_2021_CVPR,
-  author={Liu, Yahui and Sangineto, Enver and Chen, Yajing and Bao, Linchao and Zhang, Haoxian and Sebe, Nicu and Lepri, Bruno and Wang, Wei and De Nadai, Marco},
+    author    = {Liu, Yahui and Sangineto, Enver and Chen, Yajing and Bao, Linchao and Zhang, Haoxian and Sebe, Nicu and Lepri, Bruno and Wang, Wei and De Nadai, Marco},
-  booktitle={CVPR},
-  year={2021}
+    title     = {Smoothing the Disentangled Latent Style Space for Unsupervised Image-to-Image Translation},
+    booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)},
+    month     = {June},
+    year      = {2021},
+    pages     = {10785-10794}
 }
 ```